B2B commerce platform Ofbusiness valuation doubles to $3 bn after Tiger Global-led round

 Also Read: PhonePe concludes $700 mn fundraise round; Tencent, Tiger Global new stakeholders

-The existing investors in Ofbusiness including Softbank Vision Fund II, Falcon Edge also participated in the round.
+The existing investors in Ofbusiness including Softbank Vision Fund II and Falcon Edge also participated in the round.
 Softbank had earlier led a $160 million investment in the startup, marking its entry into the unicorn club.

 The company caters to the large small business segments in the country by providing raw material sourcing services to the manufacturing enterprises as well as credit to the business through its NBFC arm.

-Ofbusiness is also one of the rare profitable startups amongst the 28 startups which have attained unicorn status this year with its co-founder and CEO, Asish Mohapatra having earlier stated that the firm will list on the stock exchanges in the next 1-2 years.
+Ofbusiness is also one of the rare profitable startups, which have attained unicorn status this year with its co-founder and CEO Asish Mohapatra having earlier stated the firm will list on the stock exchanges in the next 1-2 years.

 Also Read: Spinny raises $108 mn in funding round led by Tiger Global, Avenir Growth

 Ofbusiness says that by using the company's credit lines, Small and Medium Enterprises (SMEs) can negotiate with existing suppliers in terms of immediate payments on delivery or in advance.
-By doing this SMEs save upwards of 3% on their purchase orders on a commitment for upfront payments.
+By doing this, SMEs save upwards of 3 per cent on their purchase orders on a commitment for upfront payments.

 SMEs also get the best price quotes for their raw material requirements via OfBusiness's bidding platform.

 "Our technology platform negotiates with more than 100 manufacturers and suppliers across India to get best guarantee prices on bulk raw materials i.e., structural steel, flats, TMT, polymer, paper & cement.
-Our strong PAN India presence and aggregate demand help us fetch volume discounts which in effect helps SME's save another 3%," according to the company.
+Our strong PAN India presence and aggregate demand help us fetch volume discounts which in effect helps SME's save another 3%," the company said.

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today